Last updated on June 3rd, 2022

 Activated charcoal works like this: When oxygen passes over the activated carbon substance, any chemical or toxic substances within are drawn up and trapped on the inside of these little pores where they’re unable to escape.
 That means you can breathe easier in rooms with an activated charcoal filter!

 In general, one square foot of activated carbon will absorb about 50% more gas than a fiberglass vacuum cleaner (roughly 200 ft³ or 500 L).
-So while there may not be enough space for broken chaircoal to clean, it can help to reduce your exposure to indoor air pollutants!
+So while there may not be enough space for broken chaircoal to clean, it can help to reduce your exposure to indoor air odors!

 This means you need more than just one item for better protection from harmful substances in your environment; if this was not enough then I would recommend consulting with a professional who specializes in environmentally-friendly living spaces about what additional steps may be taken.